 Site audit statement and report

-The outcomes of a site audit are
+The outcomes of a site audit are a:

-- an accompanying site audit report that summarises the information reviewed by the auditor.
+- site audit report that summarises the information reviewed by the auditor.

 Site auditing and the planning process